 - We held a series of briefings regarding the project, including to the Hampton Waterways Restoration group and the Hampton Clean City Commission.

 - NASA Langley Research Center hosted a tour of itrs many innovative stormwater management projects in the spring of 2017 to help educate local elected officials.

 - Hampton Roads Sanitation District worked with us to include educational inserts describing simple things homeowners can do to improve water quality in monthly utility bills for thousands of its customers.

 - CBF inventoried and mapped existing green infrastructure practices in the watershed.

 - At a series of five free workshops in 2017, Hampton residents learned how to install simple practices that reduce flooding from rainfall, prevent polluted runoff, and beautify neighborhoods.

 - Working with our project partners, we engaged 289 volunteers with hands-on restoration activities and/or educational experiences on stormwater management, living shoreline construction, wetlands reconstruction, and oyster restoration.
 These volunteers contributed just shy of 1,800 hours of volunteer work to help restore Hampton waterways.

 Project Funders and Partners

 CBF is thankful to the National Fish and Wildlife Foundation for funding the Partnership to Restore Hampton Waterways project.
-We are also appreciative of our partners who are helping CBF meet the project deliverables, including the City of Hampton, especially the Department of Public Works; Virginia Cooperative Extension; Tree Stewards; Master Naturalists; Master Gardeners; Hampton Roads Sanitation District; Hampton University; and NASA Langley Research Center.
+We are also appreciative of our partners who have helped CBF meet the project deliverables, including the City of Hampton, especially the Department of Public Works; Hampton Roads Sanitation District; Hampton University; and NASA Langley Research Center.